How to Buy a Roof Top Tent +Tips

 I love our Toyota Hilux pickup truck.
-It's maneuvrable, strong, easy to repair, high and comfy enough to travel long distances.
+It's maneuverable, strong, easy to repair, high, and comfy enough to travel long distances.
 So I was searching for something compatible with the truck that our family of four travels in.

 Obviously, one option that we also considered for camping, many times, was a van suitable for stealth camping.
 That would probably work best, but it would mean replacing the Hilux and building the interior from scratch, like the MaliMish family and many others did.